nikhil-polarapu/AirBNB/README.md

-# Getting Started
+# Airbnb Experiences

+This website mimics the functionality of the Airbnb online experiences page.

-Install the dependencies and run the project in watch mode
+Install the dependencies and run the project
 ```
 npm install
 npm run build